alectrocute/playwright-intercept/README.md

 # playwright-intercept

-This fixture extension provides a Cypress-influenced API (`cy.intercept`) for intercepting network requests in Playwright.
+This fixture extension provides a Cypress-influenced API (like `cy.intercept`) for intercepting network requests in Playwright.

 ### Features